west-code-development/West/Doc/tutorial.rst

 Tutorials
 =========

-These tutorials demonstrate how to utilize core features of **WEST**.
+The following tutorials demonstrate how to utilize core features of **WEST**.

-Contents:
+Basic tutorials:

 .. toctree::
    :maxdepth: 1